Estimating Ground Reaction Forces from Inertial Sensors: Notation and Dataset

 \section{Notation and Dataset}

-We use an existing Pac-12 dataset consisting of 44 competitive collegiate runners (25 female and 19 male) from University of Colorado Boulder, University of Oregon, and Stanford University in accordance with the Institutional Review Board for research involving human participants.
-(A subset of this dataset is used in \cite{harper2023,Alcantara21}).
-The dataset includes 78 collections (1--6 per participant) where participants ran on instrumented treadmills at multiple speeds: male participants ran at 7, 6.5, and 5 min/mi (3.8, 4.1, 5.4 m/s) and female participants ran at 7 and 5.5 min/mi (3.8, 4.9 m/s); GRF data was collected by the treadmills at 1,000 Hz, while wearable IMU sensors collected acceleration and angular velocity at the sacrum, left shank, and right shank with 500 Hz frequency.
-Including all athletes, collections, and running speeds, the dataset provides 276 running measurements, each with at least 60 steps (approximately 15 seconds).
+We use an existing Pac-12 dataset consisting of 44 competitive collegiate distance runners (25 female and 19 male) from University of Colorado Boulder, University of Oregon, and Stanford University in accordance with the Institutional Review Board for research involving human participants.\footnote{This study is approved by the University of Oregon on April 27, 2021, protocol number 05162017.019.
+A subset of this dataset is used in \cite{harper2023,Alcantara21}.} The dataset includes 114 collections (1--6 per participant) where participants ran on instrumented treadmills at multiple speeds: male participants ran at 7, 6.5, and 5 min/mi (3.8, 4.1, 5.4 m/s) and female participants ran at 7 and 5.5 min/mi (3.8, 4.9 m/s); GRF data was collected by the treadmills at 1,000 Hz, while wearable IMU sensors collected acceleration and angular velocity data at the sacrum, left shank, and right shank with 500 Hz frequency.
+Including all athletes, collections, and running speeds, the dataset provides 276 running intervals, each with at least 60 steps (approximately 15 seconds).
 Examples of our collected signals are shown in \cref{fig:experiment_setup}.

-We synchronize data events from different sensors, each measurement is split into individual foot contacts, and we reduce noise typically present in IMU and GRF data, similarly to related work \cite{Alcantara22}, by applying a 4th order Butterworth low-pass filter with cut-off frequency of 20~Hz for acceleration and angular velocity signals, and 30 Hz for GRF signals.
+We synchronize data using events from various sensors to divide each running interval into individual foot contacts.
+To minimize noise commonly found in IMU and GRF data~\cite{Alcantara22}, we employ a 4th order Butterworth low-pass filter.
+This filter has a cutoff frequency of 20~Hz for acceleration and angular velocity signals, and 30~Hz for GRF signals.
 Applying the same filters allows us to make a fair quantitative comparison with related work.
-A detailed description of data preprocessing is provided in \cref{app:manual_alignment}.
+A detailed description of data preprocessing is provided in Appendix \ref{app:manual_alignment}.

-After these operations, the dataset includes over 16,000 steps (either left or right), each with 5 discrete-time signals: acceleration $\vec{a}_s(t),\vec{a}_{lr}(t)$ and angular velocity $\vec{\omega}_s(t),\vec{\omega}_{lr}(t)$ at the sacrum~($s$) and left/right shanks~($lr$), respectively, and GRF~$\vec{g}(t)$.
-Each signal includes $T=200$ time points (500~Hz frequency over a 400~ms time window) and 3~samples per time point $t=1,\dots,T$ (the mediolateral, anterior-posterior, and vertical components, respectively indicated as $x$, $y$, $z$).
+The integration of the data from all athletes and their data collections at different speeds resulted in a dataset of 16,000 steps (after splitting the IMU/GRF signals using 400 ms windows aligned using cross-correlation).
+Each step is characterized by 15 time-series signals including the 3 components ($x, y, z$) of the GRFs~$\vec{g}(t)$, sacrum acceleration~$\vec{a}_s(t)$, sacrum angular velocity~$\vec{\omega}_s(t)$, left or right shank acceleration~$\vec{a}_{lr}(t)$, and left/right shank angular velocity~$\vec{\omega}_{lr}(t)$.
+Each signal is sampled at 500 Hz with a fixed 400 ms time window (which results in 200 time points per window and a single step per window).